 As anticipated, facilities on campus expanded as demand grew.
 In 1998 a campaign was announced to renovate the Jewish Community Center.
 The new expansion would include construction of the Phil Sokolof Health & Fitness Center, the Pennie Z. Davis Child Development Center and new front entrance.
 By June of 2000, all construction was complete.

 Today, the JCC remains one of the premiere facilities in all of Omaha.
-The Phil Sokolof Health & Fitness Center was refreshed with new furnishings and equipment in 2017.
-Our current 150,000 sq. ft. facility includes an indoor track, indoor swimming pool, the outdoor Goldstein Family Aquatic Center, full size basketball gymnasium, a Health Spa, a youth lounge, a fine art gallery, dance studios, and a theater.
+The Phil Sokolof Health & Fitness Center was refreshed with new furnishings and equipment in 2017 and the rest of our 150,000 sq. ft. facility also underwent a major renovation soon after.
+Our beautiful facility now includes the following spaces.
+In 2020 we also updated our name to the Staenberg Omaha JCC.

 We are proud to be a part of the Omaha community.
 Everyone, regardless of race, faith, or national origin, is welcome on our campus.
 We remain driven by same the Jewish values that have guided us from the beginning.